DataDog/hiring-engineers/answers.md

 I ran into a little issue here after installing the library.
 I ran the samlple flask app using and ddtrace-run python <app>.py and it executed but I never saw the trace in the UI.
 I am not sure what happened there, but can look into that at another time.
 I ended up using the sample_app.py that is in the GitHub examples and this worked like a charm.
+I also had trouble figuring out how to get a dashboard with both APM and infrastructure metrics.
+I then dug into the documentation and learned how to do it.

 ![alt text](apm_infra.png)